Josh Spence: San Diego Padres

+Milwaukee Brewers

+In 2024, Spence was hired as the pitching coach for the Wisconsin Timber Rattlers, the High-A affiliate of the Milwaukee Brewers.
+On 5 February 2025, Spence was announced as the pitching coach for Milwaukee's Double-A affiliate, the Biloxi Shuckers.

 Pitching style

 Spence is a finesse pitcher, relying on pitch location and movement rather than overpowering speed.
 His two main pitches are a sinker averaging about 84 mph and a slider averaging 78.
 He also has a changeup at 76-77 mph that he uses often against right-handed hitters.

 Personal life

 Spence's brother, Liam, played college baseball at Tennessee and was selected by the Chicago Cubs in the fifth round of the 2021 Major League Baseball draft.
 Their middle brother, Nic, played baseball at Cincinnati.